beykyle/jitr/docs/api/core.md

 # Core package

-The core page documents the package-level exports together with the utility modules that support kinematics, mass data, and shared helper functions.
+The core page documents the package-level exports together with the utility modules that support kinematics and nuclear data, and shared helper functions.

 ```{eval-rst}